 Let’s make more people happy by offering them to buy gifts via order confirmation emails.
 Lots of modern eCommerce websites use this email marketing lifehack.
 And looks like it works, I’ve checked it.

-The guys from oh-that-cutie BarkBox eCommerce store know how to sell online, even if you are not a dog owner.
+The guys from oh-that-cutie BarkBox eCommerce store know how to sell online.
 ‘Give a ‘Doggone’ a great gift!’ — that’s what you see when you open their shipping notification.
 To tell you the truth, I’m not a dog owner and not even a dog lover.
 But this WOWsome marketing email makes me send this gift to my friend, happy to be a foster mother for Central Asian Shepherd.